Updated September 12, 2023

 - Accidents.
 In many cases, overdoses are unintentional.
 A person may be taking more and more of a substance because their body has built up a tolerance.
 They need more drugs or alcohol to get the high they’re seeking.
 That can lead to too much in their system.
 They may also take drugs that have unknown substances in them, such as heroin laced with fentanyl, which can lead to an overdose.
 Individuals who are using increasing amounts of drugs or engaging in ever-more reckless behavior can be at risk.

 - Mental health disorders.
-Individuals with depression or other mental health disorders may OD because they are taking too much of a substance to try to self-medicate.
+Individuals with depression or other mental health disorders may OD because they’re taking too much of a substance to try to self-medicate.
 Their disorder may also drive them to OD on purpose.
 Whether their mental health disorder is caused by their substance abuse or vice versa, individuals with suicidal thoughts can be at risk of forcing their own overdose.

-What to Do If Someone Has Overdosed
+What Should You Do If Someone Has Overdosed?

 Once you or your loved one receives medical treatment and is stabilized, it’s time to consider seeking help for drug or alcohol abuse.
-An overdose is a huge sign that substances have taken control of your life and that you likely need professional help for alcohol or drug addiction.
+An overdose is a huge sign that substances have taken control of your life and you likely need professional help for alcohol or drug addiction.